Last updated: April 1, 2025

 Tobacco products or services using non-tobacco brand names (reverse brand stretching or brand sharing)

 To align with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines, the law should make clear that reverse brand stretching is prohibited.
+13 Guidelines, the law should prohibit reverse brand stretching.

 Toys that resemble tobacco products

-To align with FCTC Art.
+The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines, the law should prohibit the sale, manufacture or distribution or toys or candy that resemble tobacco products.
+13 Guidelines with respect to toys that resemble tobacco products.

 Candy that resembles tobacco products

-To align with FCTC Art.
+The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines, the law should prohibit the sale, manufacture or distribution or toys or candy that resemble tobacco products.
+13 Guidelines with respect to candy that resembles tobacco products.

 Retailer incentive programs